tomgrek/zincbase/README.md

 * Address inconsistencies with Prolog syntax vs basic triples
 * Add relation attributes (e.g. 'formerly') without having to add the relation as 100% fact first.
 * Add documentation regarding adding a truthiness attribute
-* Better interface to negative examples - ~specifically, exclude them from training save for the truthiness attribute.~
+* Better interface to negative examples
 * Add 'real name' attribute to nodes when adding them to the KB.
 It should track the original name before we strip out spaces and special chars.

 # References & Acknowledgements